Picovoice/cobra/binding/rust/README.md

 # Cobra Voice Activity Detection Engine

+> Rust SDKs will no longer be maintained after **July 15, 2025**.
+If you plan to use the Cobra Voice Activity Detection Rust SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 Cobra is a highly accurate and lightweight voice activity detection (VAD) engine.